About the Community Benefit State Law Profiles

 The Hilltop Institute's Community Benefit State Law Profiles (Profiles) present a comprehensive analysis of each state's community benefit landscape as defined by its laws, regulations, tax exemptions, and, in some cases, policies and activities of state executive agencies.
 The Profiles organize these state-level legal frameworks by the major categories of federal community benefit requirements found in §9007 of the Affordable Care Act (ACA), §501(r) of the Internal Revenue Code.
 As state policymakers and community stakeholders assess their state's community benefit landscape in the wake of national health reform, the Profiles provide a needed contextual basis for consideration of these policies against those of other states and federal community benefit benchmarks.

-The initial identification of community benefit laws in the 50 states was performed by law students using a data collection tool developed by The Hilltop Institute.
-The tool’s variables were designed to capture state law requirements similar to those of §9007 of the ACA (IRC §501(r)) and IRS “community benefit” reporting requirements, with three additional variables for capturing relevant state tax exemptions.
-Primarily for the purpose of confirming law students’ negative findings, Hilltop conducted an electronic survey of state hospital associations.
-Both the law student-collected data and results of the hospital association survey were used as part of an independent review and analysis of primary source materials—state community benefit laws and regulations—conducted by JD/MPH-credentialed Hilltop staff.
+The initial identification of community benefit laws in the 50 states was performed by law students using a data collection tool developed by Hilltop.
+The tool's variables were designed to capture state law requirements similar to those of §9007 of the ACA (IRC §501(r)) and IRS "community benefit" reporting requirements, with three additional variables for capturing relevant state tax exemptions.
+Primarily for the purpose of confirming law students' negative findings, Hilltop conducted an electronic survey of state hospital associations.
+Both the law student-collected data and results of the hospital association survey were used as part of an independent review and analysis of primary source materials-state community benefit laws and regulations-conducted by JD/MPH-credentialed Hilltop staff.
 The results of that review appear in the Profiles.

 The Hilltop Institute’s Hospital Community Benefit Program thanks the Network for Public Health Law for providing essential collaborative research support for the project.